willdurand/willdurand.github.io/_posts/2013-08-07-ddd-with-symfony2-folder-structure-and-code-first.markdown

 Don't forget to register the bundles in the `AppKernel` class.

-For now, you will implement just one action to retrieve all users into your `UserController` class:
+For now, you will implement only one action to retrieve all users into your `UserController` class:

 ``` php